By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 881|Pages: 2|5 min read

 Henry shows courage progressively throughout the book.
 One of the ways he shows courage is when he hides Keiko’s family photographs for her.
 Keiko asks Henry to keep her family photos so they would not have to burn them.
-She hopes to retrieve them after the war and Henry would not let her down.
+She hopes to retrieve them after the war, and Henry would not let her down.
 He takes the photos and hides them in a secluded area in his room, hoping he would be the only one who knows where they are.
 But one day he arrives home to see his parents in the living room with the family photos on the table.
 Henry knew the consequences if his parents found out even before Keiko handed him the photos.
-His parents are dismayed of his actions and Henry’s relationship and trust with his father is terminated.
+His parents are dismayed by his actions, and Henry’s relationship and trust with his father are terminated.
 But these are only the consequences if his parents found out.
-His father says on page 183, “If the FBI find this here- in our home, our Chinese American home- they can arrest us.
+His father says, “If the FBI find this here- in our home, our Chinese American home- they can arrest us.
 Take everything.
-They can throw us in jail and fine us for five thousand dollars for helping the enemy.”
+They can throw us in jail and fine us for five thousand dollars for helping the enemy” (Ford, p.
+183).
 Even with the additional consequences, Henry is unfazed and continues on his pilgrimage of temerity.
 His belief in justice, even if it affects his family, never strays from its course.

 Browse our vast selection of original essay samples, each expertly formatted and styled